Skip to main content

 • Connect the independent power adapter

-• Connect the computer using a Type-C data cable
+• Connect the Type-C data cable to the computer

 2. Serial Terminal Configuration